canton7/c-name-style/README.md

 ### Ignore Comments

 You can ignore all violations on a line by placing the comment `// c-name-style ignore` (or `/* c-name-style ignore */`) either on the same line or on the line above.

+You can also disable c-name-style for a region of code by using `// c-name-style off`, and re-enable later with `// c-name-style on`.